 4. Kit Kat Chocolatory

-This Kit Kat boutique made the headlines even before it opened, but be warned: if you’re expecting something like a shop with flavors from Hokkaido all the way to Okinawa (as some news reports misleadingly made it sound), you’re in for some major disappointment.
-Sure, you can find matcha, sakura, chili, cream cheese, and seasonal Kit Kats here, but this is more of a luxury candy store than a collection of Kit Kats from all over Japan.
+You know how some fancy chocolate brands have their own shops?
+This is the Kit Kat version, which made the headlines before it even opened.
+But be warned — if you’re expecting something like a shop with flavors from Hokkaido all the way to Okinawa, you’re in for some major disappointment.
+Sure, you can find matcha, sakura, passion fruit, pistachio, and seasonal Kit Kats here, but this is more of a boutique candy store than a collection of Kit Kats from all over Japan.
 The packaging is classier, and the ingredients are said to be of higher quality.
-The prices are indicative of this: a single, regular-sized bar costs 324 yen, while a box of 4 minis costs 432 yen.
-The Chocolatory has branches in Seibu department store in Ikebukuro, and in Tokyo Station’s Daimaru.
+The prices are indicative of this, a single, regular-sized bar costs ¥324, or a mini bar from the ‘Pick to mix’ range costs ¥130.

-If you weren’t able to shop for Kit Kats while touring Japan, you can always do some last-minute shopping at Narita and Haneda, where the souvenir shops sell matcha, sakura-matcha, and strawberry cheesecake Kit Kats, among others.
-These are sold in thin boxes like the ones you can get at convenience stores, and usually cost 160 yen a box, but you can get a large box for about 1,600 yen.
+If you weren’t able to shop for Kit Kats while touring Japan, you can always do some last-minute shopping at Narita and Haneda airports, where the souvenir shops sell matcha, sake, and strawberry cheesecake Kit Kats, among others.
+These are sold in thin boxes like the ones you can get at convenience stores, or if you’re feeling fancy the sake ones come in a box that’s shaped like Mt.
+Fuji.